The actor who portrayed the ship's Admiral in Superman III, Robert Beatty, returned in a cameo as US President in Superman IV.

 Originally the idea of "Nuclear Man" was going to be "Bizarro" and features Christopher Reeve playing the dual roles, but due to Cannon's limited budget (causing the lack of Special FX and many deleted scenes) they couldn't do it.

-Richard Donner to direct again, but because of the stress caused during the original and the heartbreaking firing of the 2nd he declined.
+Christopher Reeve originally went to Richard Donner to direct again, but because of the stress caused during the original and the heartbreaking firing of the 2nd he declined.

 Over 80 minutes of sense making scenes were apparently cut due to budgetary reasons.